AlexDurr/enablement-interview/slide1.md

 Go over Agenda items.

+* Why Consul-Terraform-Sync
+* Benefits of Consul-Terraform-Sync
+* Use Case Example
+* Example Code
+* Technology Provider Partners
+* Q&A

 At the end of the presentation, you should have a basic understanding of the Consul-Terraform-Sync feature and why you might want to utilize it's capabilities.
 Links to additional resources will be provided at the end.

 ---